actions/runner-images/docs/macos-11-onboarding.md

 Meanwhile, we'd like to start including customers to private preview on demand.

-> Big Sur will automatically became available for current Enterprise customers.
+> Big Sur will automatically became available to existing Enterprise customers.
 New enterprises and customers on other plans, please go through the sign up process described below.

 ## Sign up process